thegazettedata/d3charts/readme.md

 The "folder" parameter is equal to the name of the new folder you want to create.
 All new projects get put into the "projects" folder.

 The "template" parameter represents the type of chart you want to create.
-We have a couple of options now:
+We have a couple of options right now:

 * bar
 * horizontal_bar
 * line

-More will be added later.

 ##Delete project
 To delete a folder out of the projects folder, run: